Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Introduction

 \subsection{Outline}

-The rest of the paper is outlined as follows: In Section 2 we give a brief overview of Markov decision processes and frame the process in basketball terms.
-In Section 3 we describe how we incorporate tensors in the framework of an MDP, detail the inference procedures, and illustrate the model fit.
+The rest of the paper is outlined as follows: In Section 2 we give a brief overview of Markov decision processes and describe how we incorporate tensors in the framework of an MDP.
+We also detail the construction of an average chain from several independent Markov chains with overlapping state spaces.
+In Section 3 we define probabilistic models for each latent component of the MDP.
+The inference procedures used in fitting the models is detailed and we illustrate the model fits.
 In Section 4 we describe how we simulate plays from team-specific MDPs and show calibration results from our simulations.
 In Section 5 we show the results of our simulations under various altered policies and discuss potential game-theoretic ramifications of altering policies.
 Our concluding remarks comprise Section 6.